 - This is a good use of using total physical response approach, which helps students understand the connection between English words and their meaning.

 So, there you have it.
 These activities can be used as warm-ups or to help end the class on a fun note.
-Keep following us for more teaching tips.Share this article:
+Keep following us for more teaching tips.If you like this article, please share: